Code-and-Sorts/CopilotChef/README.md

 ## Usage

-Once installed, you can access the Cookbook chat participant in the VS Code chat interface.
+Once installed, you can access the Copilot Chef chat participant in the VS Code chat interface.

 ## Requirements

-- VS Code 1.101.0 or higher
+- VS Code 1.87.0 or higher
 - GitHub Copilot Chat extension

 ## Development